XYIheng/kea_doc/docs/source/part-keaUserManuel/tutorial.rst

 This example will show how to get a property from the app `Amaze <https://github.com/TeamAmaze/AmazeFileManager>`_

 `Amaze <https://github.com/TeamAmaze/AmazeFileManager>`_ is an app for file management.
+It provides a simple and intuitive user interface that allows users to easily browse, manage, and manipulate files.

 In the Amaze, you can create a folder and after your creation the new folder should exist.
 So you may can define a property ``create_folder_should_exist``.
 Just means when you want to create a folder, it should works.